SinisterSpatula/RetroflagGpiGuides/README.md

 ![SR Image](https://sinisterspatula.github.io/SuperRetropieGuides/images/SRimage-short.jpg)

   > ### **IMPORTANT please do not perform updates other than Controls_Menu_Update.
-If you choose to get system updates things may break and it is strongly recommended that you make a backup first, should you choose to do any major updates.**
+If you choose to get system updates things may break and it is strongly recommended that you make a backup first.**

 # Retroflag GPi case guides